jessdejong/taboo-android-app/LATEST.md

 * added seekBars in GameSettings activity 8/22/2016
 * added text to GameSettings activity 8/26/16
 * implemented seekBars in GameSettings activity 8/28/2016
+* added editTexts in GameSettings activity for team names 9/1/2016